Samuel Tankersley Williams

-Lieutenant General Samuel Tankersley Williams (August 25, 1897 – April 26, 1984) was a senior United States Army officer.
+Samuel Tankersley Williams (25 August 1897 –26 April 1984) was a senior United States Army officer.
 Williams became prominent in army history for being reduced in rank from brigadier general to colonel, and then resuscitating his career to again advance to general officer rank.
-He also commanded the 25th Infantry Division during the Korean War and served as commander of Military Assistance and Advisory Group – Vietnam, the predecessor to Military Assistance Command – Vietnam.
+He also commanded the 25th Infantry Division during the Korean War and as a lieutenant general he served as commander of Military Assistance and Advisory Group – Vietnam, the predecessor to Military Assistance Command – Vietnam.

 Biography

 Early life and military career

 Williams was born in Denton, Texas on August 25, 1897.
 He attended the schools of Denton, and graduated from Denton High School in 1916.
 In May 1916, he enlisted as a private in the Texas Army National Guard.
 He took part in the expedition against Pancho Villa, advancing to corporal and sergeant in 1917.
 Having claimed an 1896 date of birth in order to meet the minimum age for a commission, In May 1917 Williams began the officers training course at Camp Bullis, Leon Springs, Texas.
 He received his commission in August 1917, four months after the American entry into World War I, and was appointed a second lieutenant in the Infantry Branch of the Officer Reserve Corps.

 From 1917 to 1919, Williams served with the 359th Infantry Regiment, part of the 90th Division, as part of the American Expeditionary Forces (AEF) on the Western Front.
-He took part in offensives including the Battle of Saint-Mihiel, and the Meuse–Argonne offensive, the largest battle in the history of the United States Army, and in the Toul Sector, receiving a serious wound while serving as company commander of Company I of the regiment's 3rd Battalion.
+He took part in offensives including the Battle of Saint-Mihiel, and the Meuse–Argonne offensive, the largest battle in the history of the United States Army, and in the Toul Sector, receiving a serious wound while serving as commander of Company I of the regiment's 3rd Battalion.

 Between the wars

-After the war ended on November 11, 1918, he remained in the army and was assigned to the 30th Infantry Regiment.
+After the war ended on 11 November 1918, he remained in the army and was assigned to the 30th Infantry Regiment.
 Williams was commissioned as a first lieutenant in the Regular Army in 1920.
 He continued to serve in positions of increasing rank and responsibility in the 1920s and 1930s, including assignments with the 21st Infantry Regiment in Hawaii and the 29th Infantry Regiment at Fort Benning, Georgia.

 Williams was also an avid polo player, and was a member of the army team that won international championships in the 1920s.

 He completed the Infantry Company Officers Course at Fort Benning in 1926 and the Infantry Officer Advanced Course in 1931.
 He graduated from the U.S. Army Command and General Staff School in 1936 and the U.S. Army War College in 1938.
 On August 18, 1940, as the United States was preparing for World War II, he was promoted to lieutenant colonel.